What is bankruptcy?

 What happens to your debts?

-In Chapter 13 bankruptcy, you repay some or all of your debts through a three to five year repayment plan.
+In Chapter 13 bankruptcy, you repay some or all of your debts through a three to a five-year repayment plan.
 Over the course of three to five years, you have to pay your creditors at least as much as you would pay by liquidating your assets under Chapter 7 bankruptcy.

 Whatever debt isn’t covered by the debt repayment plan is discharged after you complete the payment plan.